Degree Requirements

 First Year Seminar (3 credits)

 A specific course in the disciplines designated with the 199 numbering.
 All students new to university are required to take the First Year Seminar in their first semester at Franklin.
-Students transferring to Franklin University with 30 or more college or university credits substitute elective credit for the First Year Seminar.
+Students transferring to Franklin with 30 college or university credits may substitute elective credit for the First Year Seminar.

 Academic Travel (12 credits)